Avrhambi/Arkanoid_Game/README.md

 ## Installation
 ## Quick access (recommended)
-1. clicl here for download: [https://github.com/Avrhambi/Arkanoid_Game/blob/main/finalGame.jar](https://github.com/Avrhambi/Arkanoid_Game/raw/refs/heads/main/finalGame.jar)
+1. click here for download: [https://github.com/Avrhambi/Arkanoid_Game/blob/main/finalGame.jar](https://github.com/Avrhambi/Arkanoid_Game/raw/refs/heads/main/finalGame.jar)
 2. Ensure that Java SE 10 or higher is installed on your machine.
 3. The game will launch automatically and you can start playing immediately.